flybywiresim/fbw-userguide/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/ext-lt.md

 NAV & LOGO are turned on when the aircraft is powered up (EXT PWR or APU or ENG).

 ![NAV & LOGO and STROBE](../../../assets/a32nx-briefing/overhead-panel/lights/tail-lights.jpg "NAV & LOGO and STROBE"){loading=lazy}

-!!! attention ""
-    Currently the FlyByWire A32NX only has two settings for NAV & LOGO lights (2 or OFF / 1 is not available).

 ### RWY TURN OFF